BASED ON POLICY NUMBER AND TITLE:

 1.If, after the normal screen process, the Dean or designee determines that a finalist requires further English fluency evaluation, the candidate will be referred to TTC's English Fluency Evaluation Committee.
 The committee will evaluate the applicant's English fluency based on the following exercises:

-A. Writing an analysis of at least 350 words in English of a scholarly paper written in English and related to the subject area.
+A. Writing a response of at least 350 words to a question related to teach or the appropriate academic discipline.

-4. Grievances under this procedure against a faculty member are to be filed with the Office of the Vice President for Academic Affairs.
-When a student files a grievance regarding the English fluency of an instructor, the instructor will be referred within ten (10) working days to the English Fluency Evaluation Committee for a proficiency evaluation using procedures and methods described in A and B above.
+4. Complaints under this procedure against a faculty member are to be filed using the Academic Complaint form.
+If the Dean, Department Head, or Assistant Vice President for Instruction determines the complaint needs to be investigated the instructor will be referred within ten (10) working days to the English Fluency Evaluation Committee for a proficiency evaluation using procedures and methods described in A and B above.

 5. An instructor who is judged proficient by the Committee will continue teaching assignments without any further action.

-6. An instructor assigned to a FTE position who is judged deficient by the Committee will be given one semester to develop sufficient skill to be judged proficient by the Evaluation Committee.
+6. A full-time instructor who is judged deficient by the Committee will be given one semester to develop sufficient skill to be judged proficient by the Evaluation Committee.
 If during the semester, the instructor has not shown evidence of satisfactory progress in overcoming the deficiency, disciplinary action may be taken, up to and including termination.
 The process of notification of need for correction of the deficiency as well as the maximum time allowed for correction are defined specifically in SBTCE Policy 8-4-101 "Faculty Performance Management System" and Procedure 8-4-101.1, "Faculty Performance Management System (FPMS)."

 7. TTC may immediately terminate any adjunct instructor judged deficient by the Committee.

-8. The College's Human Resources Director will report upon request to SBTCE a recap of grievances filed by students under the provisions of this policy and any invocation of the fluency proficiency guidelines herein.
+8. The College's Associate Vice President for Human Resources will report upon request to SBTCE a recap of complaints filed by students under the provisions of this policy and any invocation of the fluency proficiency guidelines herein.